 Your Board recommends a vote AGAINST this proposal because the Board believes that a special report beyond Chevron's current voluntary and mandatory disclosures is an unnecessary and inefficient use of Chevron's resources.
 Chevron already discloses to the public extensive information about its political contributions and lobbying activities.
 In many cases, this disclosure goes beyond what is required by law.
-At Chevron's last five Annual Meetings, an average of 75 percent of votes cast opposed this proposal.
+At Chevron's last six Annual Meetings, an average of 73 percent of votes cast opposed this proposal.

-Energy-its production, development, deployment, and consumption-is one of the most important public policy issues today, both domestically and internationally.
-Public policy decisions can significantly affect Chevron's operations, strategies, and stockholder value.
+Energy-its production, development, deployment, and consumption-endures as a critical public policy issue, both domestically and internationally.
+Public policy decisions can significantly affect Chevron's strategies, capital investments, operations and, ultimately, stockholder value.
 Opponents of our industry are well resourced to influence policy decisions in a manner that achieves their objectives.
-Accordingly, to protect stockholder value, Chevron exercises its fundamental right and responsibility to participate in the political process and to ensure lawmakers have the benefit of our expertise.
-We do so by engaging in direct and indirect lobbying, making political contributions to candidates and entities who support oil and gas industry development, and participating in various business and policy organizations that advocate positions designed to support free markets and fair energy industry legislation and regulations.
+Accordingly, to protect stockholder value, Chevron exercises its fundamental right and responsibility to participate in the political process and ensure lawmakers are informed by our expertise and insights when developing energy policy.
+Chevron does so by making political contributions to candidates and entities who support oil and gas industry development, by engaging in direct and indirect lobbying, and by participating in various business and policy organizations that advocate positions designed to support free markets and fair energy industry legislation and regulations.

-Chevron has an established practice to determine which public policy issues are important to the Company's long-term interests.
-We may not agree with every position taken by the industry or the trade associations we support, but by participating in these organizations, we have the best opportunity to influence their positions in a manner that aligns with our values and the long-term interests of our stockholders.
+Chevron continuously assesses which public policy issues are important to its long-term interests.
+The Company may not agree with every position taken by the industry or the trade associations it supports, but by participating in these organizations, it has the best opportunity to influence their positions in a manner that aligns with Chevron's values and the long-term interests of its stockholders.

-Chevron management adheres to the highest ethical standards when engaging in political activities, ensures that such activities align with corporate goals, and complies with the letter and spirit of all laws and regulations governing lobbying activities and disclosure.
+Chevron adheres to the highest ethical standards when engaging in political activities, ensures that such activities align with corporate goals, and complies with the letter and spirit of all laws and regulations governing lobbying activities and disclosure

 Chevron agrees that transparency and accountability are important aspects of corporate political activity.
-That is why Chevron provides extensive disclosure of its political activities.
+That is why Chevron provides extensive disclosure of these activities.
 At www.chevron.com/investors/corporate-governance/political-contributions, stockholders and the public can find: